-Part of the historic homeland of the Vikings, Sweden today is a tranquil, peace-loving country.
+Part of the historic homeland of the Vikings, Sweden today is a beautiful tranquil place.

 Tucked between Norway and Finland, but mostly surrounded by the Baltic Sea, Sweden’s beauty is subtle.
 This is a land of sandy beaches, rocky islands, rolling farmland, vast forest, and open tundra.
 Decorate that landscape with historic cities, charming villages, stately manors, neat cottages, and orderly farmsteads as Sweden has, and the result is sure to please.